How much you can borrow for your university degree ?

 Who will contact me after I receive my loan?

-When you receive your Direct Loan, you will be contacted by your loan servicer (you repay your loan to the loan servicer).
+When you receive your Direct Loan, you will be contacted by your (you repay your loan to the loan servicer).
 Your loan servicer will provide regular updates on the status of your Direct Loan, and any additional Direct Loans that you receive.

 When do I have to pay back my loan?